-This NRA Ad Is So Inflammatory It’s Almost Impressive (But Still Terrifying)
+This NRA Ad Is Terrifying, Dangerous, And Irresponsible

 Join NRA Here: http://bit.ly/2q5pp0L

-Posted by National Rifle Association of America on Monday, June 12, 2017
+Posted by NRA – National Rifle Association of America on Monday, June 12, 2017